riebl/artery/docs/install.md

 cmake --build . --parallel X
 ```
 where `--parallel X` is a optional flag and `X` is the amount of threads the build-process should use.
-Ommiting the flag leads to a singlethreaded build process.
+Ommiting the flag leads to a singlethreaded build-process.

 !!! note
     It is not a strict requirement that Artery's build directory is located at *$ARTERY_PATH/build*.